jamesmontemagno/InAppBillingPlugin/docs/PurchaseSubscription.md

-## Purchase Subsription
+## Purchase Subscription

-Subscriptions are purchases that expire (or sometimes auto-renew) after a set perior of time.
+Subscriptions are purchases that expire (or sometimes auto-renew) after a set period of time.
 You should track when the subscription was purchased, when it expires, or read this information from the existing purchases.
 They follow the same work flow as a normal Non-Consumable.

 Each app store calls them something slightly different:
 * Apple: Auto-Renewable and Non-Renewing Subscription